TheReverendB/docs/pages/starting-battle.md

 _*Example*_

-Adding three goblins to the map
+Adding three goblins to the map.
+You can see how to edit the url below, but if you're using the `!map` alias, do not edit the url directly.

 <!-- tabs:start -->